-They are designed to assist an organization in achieving its goals, organizations lacking defined business rules and procedural standards will frequently discover a chaotic workplace with uneven outputs, low employee morale, and unsatisfied consumers.
+Business rules are important to an organization’s efficient operation.
+Organizations lacking defined rules and procedural standards will frequently discover a chaotic workplace with uneven outputs, low employee morale, and unsatisfied consumers.

-A business rule might be a legislation, a regulation, a policy, a control document, a process description, or anything else.
+Business rule examples might be legislation, a regulation, a policy, a control document, a process description, or anything else.
 There are several regulations that we must follow when conducting business.

-While a business rule may be informal or unwritten, properly documenting the rules and ensuring that they do not contradict is a worthwhile task.
+While it may be informal or unwritten, properly documenting the rules and ensuring that they do not contradict is a worthwhile task.

 Consider them to be conditions used to assess various bits of information that can result in a variety of outcomes ranging from a simple yes/no decision to a complicated scoring based on numerous criteria.